Traumatic Brain Injury and Car Accidents

 You can also use the peer-reviewed scientific studies in the Resources section, below, when negotiating with the insurance company, or share them with your attorney.

 While post-concussion syndrome isn’t necessarily permanent, symptoms can last for years or even decades if they’re untreated.
-Unfortunately, most physicians aren’t equipped to assist patients with recovery from post-concussion syndrome.
+Unfortunately, most physicians aren’t equipped to assist car accident victims with recovery from post-concussion syndrome.

-The best research demonstrates that rest isn’t an effective treatment for lingering concussion symptoms, and yet that’s often what doctors prescribe.
+The best research demonstrates that rest isn’t an effective treatment for lingering concussion symptoms, and yet that’s often what patients are told to do when they seek medical care.

 While concussion symptoms vary from patient to patient, most issues are due to underlying problems with neurovascular coupling — in other words, a mismatch in supply and demand between neurons and the blood vessels that supply them with oxygen and energy.

-At Cognitive FX, our world-class post-concussion treatment center, all patients receive a baseline fNCI brain scan at the beginning of their treatment week.
+At Cognitive FX, our world-class post-concussion treatment center, all patients receive a baseline fNCI brain scan at the beginning of their treatment period.
 This special type of MRI is standardized for clinical use to measure blood flow in the brain and neurovascular coupling (and it’s also helpful if patients are asked to prove they have post-concussion syndrome during a personal injury claim).
+Most other imaging tests — such as CT scans — can’t show definitively the existence of post-concussion syndrome.

 Next, our interdisciplinary concussion treatment team tailors our proven therapy regimen to your specific injury and symptoms.
-Most patients receive some mix of the following modalities during their intensive, week-long treatment:
+Most patients receive some mix of the following modalities during their intensive treatment period:

 We then compare the post-treatment fNCI results to the first scan to gauge your improvement, determine next steps, and prescribe a take-home, long-term treatment plan to support continued recovery from post-concussion syndrome.

-For more details on what to expect, you can read real-life stories of life after concussion and post-concussion syndrome recovery here.
+For more details on what to expect, you can read real-life stories of life after concussion and post-concussion syndrome recovery read real-life stories of life after concussion and post-concussion syndrome recovery.

 At Cognitive FX, 95% of our patients experience statistically verified restoration of brain function after treatment at our clinic.
 Their average one-week improvement on the scan is 75%; average one-week symptom improvement is 60%.
 We accept some liens on a case-by-case basis.
 To learn if you’re eligible for treatment, schedule a consultation with our team.